zellwk/zellwk.com/src/posts/2022-05-12-csrf-attacks.md

 Third, even if you allow cookies to be sent to the server, browsers will only send cookies that have the `sameSite` attribute set to `none`.
 (These are also called third-party cookies).

-If you have no idea what I'm talking about regarding the third point, you're safe — you really have to be a malicious developer who wants to screw your server up if you send authentication cookies as third-party cookies.
+If you have no idea what I'm talking about regarding the third point, you're safe — you have to be a malicious developer who wants to screw your server up if you send authentication cookies as third-party cookies.

 This section is huge to take in.
 I created a few more articles to help you understand exactly what's going on — and why it's so frigging impossibly hard to expose yourself to a `PUT` CSRF Attack:

 - [Understanding sameSite cookies](/blog/samesite-cookies)
 - [Understanding Fetch credentials](/blog/handling-cookies-with-fetchs-credentials)

-In short — you only have to worry about `POST` CSRF Attacks unless you really screwed up your server.
+In short — you only have to worry about `POST` CSRF Attacks unless you screwed up your server.

 ## CSRF Prevention methods